Quicr/laps/docs/peering.md

 ```

 In the above diagram, there are two subscribers in different regions, so aggregation using a Via relay is not needed.
-The seattle edge relay establishes peering to the subscriber relay and forwards data.
+The seattle origin relay establishes peering to the subscriber relay and forwards data.

 ### Typical Topology

 The typical topology is used to support optimized data forwarding with bandwidth and network forwarding efficiency.
 It uses
 hub-and-spoke when it make sense and adds Via(s) when needed.
-Via relays are a resource that is engaged on-demand or via pre-defined peering to establish hairpin/aggregation points in an optimized fashion.
+Via relays are a resource that is engaged on-demand or via predefined peering to establish hairpin/aggregation points in an optimized fashion.
 The Via(s) that are used are ones that are not overloaded and have optimal forwarding to the target subscriber edge relays.
-A Via is added upon [selection]](#selection-algorithm) of peering to establish the data forwarding.
+A Via is added upon [selection](#selection-algorithm) of peering to establish the data forwarding.
 Vias can be
 added or removed with zero-loss in data forwarding.
 For example, the data forwarding-plane may start off as
-hub-and-spoke and then transition to use a Via to aggregate Edges in a region.
+hub-and-spoke and then transition to use a Via to aggregate e-relays in a region.

 ```mermaid
 ---